solliancenet/Solliance_AI_Led_business_process_automation/Hands-on lab/HOL step-by step - AI-led business process automation.md

     ![Overview page for the App Service is shown.
 URL for the App Service is highlighted.](media/app-service-navigate-to-portal.png "Hospital Portal URL")

-10. Search for **covid** on the portal and observe results that include both claims documents and visit transcriptions.
-Feel free to use the filters based on medical information extracted by Cognitive Text Analytics for Health.
+10. Search for **covid (1)** on the portal and observe results that include both claims documents and visit transcriptions.
+Feel free to use the filters **(4)** based on medical information extracted by Cognitive Text Analytics for Health.

     ![Hospital Portal is shown.
 The search box is filled with COVID.
 Claims document and transcription results are highlighted.
 Filtering options based on medical information are highlighted.](media/hospital-portal.png "Hospital Portal")

+    In the screenshot above, on the left **(4)**, you can find a list of categories of medical information extracted by Cognitive Services Text Analytics for Healthcare.
+Currently, the category list is filtered based on your search.
+It shows you the number of documents per category where medical information is found in the matching categories in the entire search result set.

+    On the top of the search result, the first record is a claims form **(2)**.
+In this case, thanks to Forms Recognizer, the data in the actual form is digitized and used to present a unified search experience across both claims forms and audio transcriptions.
+If you select the PDF link in the search result, you can see the original file and notice the diagnosis field extracted as COVID.

+    The second item in the search result **(3)** is an audio transcription.
+All the green highlighted sections are medical information that Text Analytics for Health identified.
+These keywords and their primary categories are used for further investigation either by keyword search **(1)** or faceted filtering **(4)**.
+You can always click the play button in the result view to listen to the actual patient-doctor dialog.

+    In the case of Contoso, the hospital wanted to prioritize claims forms in the search result.
+Therefore the implementation includes two search queries to the claims index and audio index and combines the top-scoring items based on the business rule within the portal.

 ## Exercise 4: Building custom PowerBI reports on healthcare data